-According to Wikipedia Encyclopedia, it is the art of creating characters for a narrative.
-It is a literary element and may be employed in the works of art or even in everyday conversation.

-Characterization is "the process" of conveying information about characters in fiction .
-Characters are usually presented through their actions and thoughts, as well as by description.
-Characterization can take into consideration a variety of aspects of a character, such as appearance, age, gender, educational level, vocation or occupation, financial status, marital status, social status, cultural background, hobbies, religious beliefs, ambitions, motivations, personality... etc.

-Characters are considered as the most important element of the novel.
-Characters have great effects on other elements such as the plot or the action of the novel, the place and time of it and the other elements.
-Characters also help in revealing the messages behind the novel.
-They interact with the readers in many different ways.
-There is a kind of emotional effect on the readers, they make them hate or love them.

-- There is no human being who is perfect.
-Also, there is no character who is perfect in the novel. - "Character is everything in literary fiction".
-It does not mean that the character replaces plot and setting or other elements , but that the character relates to all of them. - Boulton says in his book, The Anatomy of the Novel (1975) that " character in a novel is not puzzling as character in real life: a novel is short; it is a work of art, so it is selective; the novelist must start with his own assumptions, preoccupations and experience. - Yet we do learn about character in a novel rather as we do in real life: from people's actions, from what they say about themselves, from what others say about them.
-We may be told just what to think, or be left with some of the ambiguities and perplexities we feel in real life". - According to Ian Watt, two aspects have especial importance in the novel,
+- According to Wikipedia Encyclopedia, it is the art of creating characters for a narrative. - It is a literary element and may be employed in the works of art or even in everyday conversation. - Characterization is "the process" of conveying information about characters in fiction.
+Characters are usually presented through their actions and thought, as well as by description. - Characterization can take into consideration a variety of aspects of a character, such as appearance, age, gender, educational level, vocation or occupation, financial status, marital status, social status cultural background, hobbies, religious beliefs, ambitions, motivations, ....etc. - Characters are considered as the most important element of the novel. - Characters have great effects on other elements such as the plot or the action of the novel, the place and time of it and the other elements. - Characters also help in revealing the messages behind the novel. - They interact with the readers in many different ways.
+There is a kind of emotional effect on the readers they make them hate or love them - There is no human being who is perfect.
+Also, there is no character who perfect in the novel. - "Character is everything in literary fiction".
+It does not mean that the character replaces plot and setting or other elements, but that the character relates to all of them. - Boulton says in his book, the Anatomy of the Novel (1975) that "character in a novel is not puzzling as character in real life: a novel is short; it is a work of art, so it is selective; the novelist must start with his own assumptions, preoccupations and experience. - Yet we do learn about character in a novel rather as we do in real life: from people's actions, from what they say about themselves, from what other say about them. - We may be told just what to think, or be left with some of the ambiguities and perplexities we feel in real life". - According to Lan Watt, Two aspects have especial importance in the novel, - Characterization. - Presentation of background. - The novel is surely distinguished from other genres and from previous forms of fiction by the amount of attention to individualization of its characters and detailed presentation of their environment.